fnando/formatter/README.markdown

 	end

 The example above expects the table `posts` to have two columns: `content` and `formatted_content`.
-Is filtering the allowed tags and attributes.
-If you don't want to limit the allowed HTML, just go with something like this
+This example is also filtering the allowed tags and attributes.
+If you don't want to limit what will be saved, just go with something like this

 	class Post < ActiveRecord::Base
 	  has_markup :content,
 	    :format       => :textile,
 	    :tidy         => true
 	end

 You can instantiate a markup object any time:

 	markup = Markup.new(:markdown, 'some text')